 This simple side dish is a great choice for your Thanksgiving holiday buffet.
 Crisp-tender green beans with buttery almonds and a crumbled bacon topping.

 This recipe is part of a great big blogger Thanksgiving roundup.
-Click HERE to see all 25 recipes and enter to win a $50 Amazon Gift card!
+Click HERE to see all 25 recipes.

 Most of the thought and planning for the Thanksgiving menu tends to revolve around the turkey, stuffing, mashed potatoes, gravy, and, of course, the PIES!
 But, let’s not forget a vegetable side dish or two.